dsgnr/Zabbix-Slack-Notifications-Python/README.md

 [{TRIGGER.STATUS}] ({TRIGGER.SEVERITY}): {TRIGGER.NAME}
 ```

 - Create new media type in Zabbix

 ![Media Type](doc/zabbix-media-type.png)

-- Copy slack.py and slack.cfg to /usr/lib/zabbix/alertscripts
+- Copy slack.py and .env to /usr/lib/zabbix/alertscripts
+- Modify the .env file to use your own SLACK_WEBHOOK_URL ()
 - Make slack.py executable for the user running Zabbix server

 ## Usage

 ### Zabbix

 Use receiving user or channel in the _Send to_ field when adding a new media for a user.

 ### CLI

 ```
-usage: slack.py [-h] [-v] [-c [C]] to subject message
+usage: slack.py [-h] to subject message

 Zabbix Slack Client

 positional arguments:
   to          Receiving user or channel subject     Message subject message     Message body

 optional arguments:
   -h, --help  show this help message and exit
-  -v, --version  show program's version number and exit -c [C]         The configuration file to use (default: slack.cfg)
 ```

 ## License